I’ve Renovated Nearly a Dozen Kitchens and I’ve Added This $9 Organizer Every Time

-As a serial renovator and avid cook, I’ve learned there are certain truths when it comes to designing a kitchen.
-Perhaps most importantly, knives need to live where you can easily see and grab them.
-Your knives are your number-one, most indispensable kitchen tool.
-So they can’t be hidden in a drawer where they’re bound to get nicked or dulled or, worse, cut a harried, hurried cook reaching for one in a jiffy.
+As a serial renovator and avid home cook, I’ve learned there are certain truths when it comes to designing a functional kitchen.
+Perhaps most importantly, the placement of your number-one, most indispensable kitchen tool — your knives.
+They need to be where you can easily see and safely grab them.
+They can’t be hidden in a drawer where they’re bound to get nicked or dulled or, worse, cut a harried, hurried cook reaching for one in a jiffy.
 Knife blocks, on the other hand, can take up so much valuable counter real estate.
 So what to do?

 My carriage house Airbnb — a late-1800s former stable with zero counters, cabinets, or drawers — just a cool antique factory cart by the stove and a vintage farmhouse sink with porcelain washboard — also got one.
 It’s here where I learned how to branch out from cutlery and add hooks for hanging utensils and other tools, such as measuring cups and a pot holder.